What is the capital of Australia?

 Executive Branch: |

-Chief of State: King CHARLES Philip Arthur George III (Since 8 September 2022) previous Queen ELIZABETH II (6 February 1952 - 8 September 2022); represented by Governor-General David HURLEY (since 1 July 2019) Head of Government: Prime Minister Scott MORRISON (since 24 August 2018) Cabinet: Cabinet nominated by the prime minister from among members of Parliament and sworn in by the governor-general Elections/Appointments: the monarchy is hereditary; the governor-general is appointed by the monarch on the recommendation of the prime minister; following legislative elections, the leader of the majority party or majority coalition is sworn in as prime minister by the governor-general |
+chief of state: King CHARLES III (since 8 September 2022); represented by Governor General David HURLEY (since 1 July 2019) previous chief of state: Queen ELIZABETH II (6 February 1952 - 8 September 2022) head of government: Prime Minister Anthony ALBANESE (since 23 May 2022) cabinet: Cabinet nominated by the prime minister from among members of Parliament and sworn in by the governor general elections/appointments: the monarchy is hereditary; governor general appointed by the monarch on the recommendation of the prime minister; following legislative elections, the leader of the majority party or majority coalition is sworn in as prime minister by the governor general |

 Citizenship Criteria: |

-Citizenship by Birth: no Citizenship by Descent Only: at least one parent must be a citizen or permanent resident of Australia Dual Citizenship Recognized: yes Residency Requirement for Naturalization: 4 years |
+citizenship by birth: no citizenship by descent only: at least one parent must be a citizen or permanent resident of Australia dual citizenship recognized: yes residency requirement for naturalization: 4 years |

-Legal System: | The common law system is based on the English model |
+Legal System: | common law system based on the English model |

 Suffrage: | 18 years of age; universal and compulsory |